After a year of trial and error, I'm sad to say Home Sweet Homeshare has been pulled off life support.

 So here I am. $30,000 spent.
 One year gone.
 One successful match to show for it.

 Am I saying the problem isn't worth solving?
 No. It absolutely is.
 Maybe someone with a different model will crack it.
 Maybe it needs a completely different angle I haven't thought of.
-But it won't be me solving the problem.
+But it won't be me.

 Sean McGrail previously co-founded Paint Nite.
-Currently thinking about what comes next.
+He's currently thinking about what comes next.
 If you're a founder facing similar issues, feel free to reach out.
-I'm happy to share all I learned and the data as well.
+He's happy to share everything he learned and the data as well.

 .webp)